Mikoyan-Gurevich MiG-25: Gulf War

 Two IQAF MiG-25s were shot down by U.S. Air Force F-15s on 19 January.
 The MiGs attempted to hide from the F-15s by using chaff and electronic jammers in order to engage the F-15s untargeted.
 However the F-15 pilots were able to reacquire the two Iraqi MiG-25s and shot both down with AIM-7 Sparrow missiles.
 In another incident, an Iraqi MiG-25PD, after eluding eight USAF F-15s at long range, fired three missiles at General Dynamics EF-111A Raven electronic warfare aircraft, forcing them to abort their mission and leave attacking aircraft without electronic jamming support.

 In a different incident, two MiG-25s approached a pair of F-15s, fired missiles at long range which were evaded by the F-15s, and then outran the American fighters.
 Two more F-15s joined the pursuit, and a total of 10 air-to-air missiles were fired at the MiG-25s, though none reached them.

-On 30 January 1991, an IQAF MiG-25 damaged a USAF F-15C by a R-40 missile in the Samurra Air Battle.
-Iraq claims it was shot down and fell in Saudi Arabia.
+On 30 January 1991, an IQAF MiG-25 claimed to have damaged a USAF F-15C with a R-40 missile in the Samurra Air Battle.
+Iraq later claimed it was shot down and fell in Saudi Arabia.
+However there is no evidence to support this.
+USAF records show no F-15 being listed as damaged or destroyed on the date in question.
+Additionally in accounts of the battle delivered by US pilots who participated no mention is made of US aircraft being damaged or destroyed.

 After the war, on 27 December 1992, a U.S. F-16D downed an IQAF MiG-25 that violated the no-fly zone in southern Iraq with an AIM-120 AMRAAM missile.
 It was the first USAF F-16 air-to-air victory and the first AMRAAM kill.

 On 23 December 2002, an Iraqi MiG-25 shot down a U.S. Air Force unmanned MQ-1 Predator drone, which was performing armed reconnaissance over Iraq.
 This was the first time in history that an aircraft and an unmanned drone had engaged in combat.
 Predators had been armed with AIM-92 Stinger air-to-air missiles and were being used to "bait" Iraqi fighter aircraft, then run.
 In this incident, the Predator did not run, but instead fired one of the Stingers, which missed, while the MiG's missile did not.

-No Iraqi aircraft were deployed in the U.S. invasion of Iraq in 2003, with most Iraqi aircraft being hidden or destroyed on the ground.
-In August 2003, several dozen Iraqi aircraft were discovered buried in the sand.
+In August 2003, several dozen Iraqi aircraft, including MiG-25s, were discovered buried in the sand.